2016 NBA playoffs: (3) Miami Heat vs. (6) Charlotte Hornets

 With the series tied at two games apiece, Game 5 was a close one.
-After Kemba Walker misses the stepback jumper over Hassan Whiteside, Courtney Lee gets the offensive rebound and hits the clutch 3 with 25.2 seconds left.
+After Kemba Walker misses a stepback jumper over Hassan Whiteside, Courtney Lee gets the offensive rebound and hits a clutch 3 with 25.2 seconds left.
 The Hornets then block 2 shots to seal it.
 It was their first playoff road win since game 4 of the 2002 playoffs against the Orlando Magic.
 By then, Charlotte was on the verge of an upset, but in Game 6, Dwyane Wade wouldn't let his team down.
 Although he hasn't hit a three since December 2015, he hits 2 clutch shots including a three with less than a minute to go, as the series goes back to Miami for a Game 7.
 There, the Heat closed out the series and advance to the second round, to face the Toronto Raptors, who also moved on to the second round for the first time since 2001.

 This was the third playoff meeting between these two teams, with the Heat winning the most recent meeting in 2014.